Trico-Everfire/p2-publishing-tool/README.md

 ## From linux

-The build tool called cmaḱe will be required for the build procedure, with the folliwing packages
+The build tool called cmake will be required for the build procedure, with the folliwing packages
    - libxbc-devel
 and the packagues nesesary to build the submodules.

-Note, that the packages installation and exact names may vary from sitro to distro.
+Note, that the packages installation and exact names may vary from distro to distro.

 Important to not that there is a bug in the Qt submodule, there is a fix in the stackoverflow entry: [fix](https://stackoverflow.com/questions/52002432/wrong-path-for-qt-mkspecs-when-generating-makefile-for-vtk-under-windows-10)

+Compile the ICU submodule.

+Compile the base submodule of the Qt submodule with the ICU binaries.

 Now run
 ```